-Elements of analysis Interpretation of award criteria for school education evaluating the outcomes of the project The potential impact of the project: - on participants and participating organisations during and after the project lifetime; - outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels. realised and whether the expectations of the sending schools and the participants have been met.
+Elements of analysis Interpretation of award criteria for school education participants' learning outcomes, as well as the consistent use of European transparency and recognition tools The quality of measures for evaluating the outcomes of the project The potential impact of the project: on participants and participating organisations during and after the project lifetime; outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels. project as a whole.
+The evaluation will address whether the expected outcomes of the project have been realised and whether the expectations of the sending schools and the participants have been met.
 The project is likely to have a substantial positive impact on the participants' competences and future professional practice but also on the sending and, if relevant, receiving organisation.
 The project will contribute to developing a European dimension in the participating schools.
 The project includes relevant measures to have a longer-term multiplier effect and sustainable impact both within and, if relevant, outside the sending school (e.g. in other schools or in the community).
 In the long-term perspective, the project will benefit learners of the participating schools.
 The project results will be incorporated in the management and/or pedagogical/curricular framework and The appropriateness and quality of measures aimed at disseminating the outcomes of the project within and outside the participating organisations The proposal includes a clear and good quality plan to disseminate the results of the mobility project within and outside the participating organisation(s).
 It describes the chosen methods and channels, and identifies target groups and multipliers (e.g. teachers of the same subject within the school but also with the community, local school authorities, teachers associations, educational magazines, on-line professional groups, regional/national events for teachers).
 The dissemination includes the transfer of competences acquired during the mobility, and actively involves the participant.
 If applicable, the project makes use of eTwinning and/or School Education Gateway to disseminate project results, in addition to the use of the Erasmus+ Project Results Platform.